 Scout for interns in places other than LinkedIn.

 Granted, LinkedIn is a great place to look before hiring an intern.
-However, you should also look at other platforms like LookSharp and YouTern, which are specially designed to bring interns and employers together.
+However, it would be best to look at other platforms like LookSharp and YouTube, specially designed to bring interns and employers together.

-Alternatively, you can reach out to local universities that offer business internship programs.
+Alternatively, you can contact local universities that offer business internship programs.
 I highly recommend that you develop a relationship with their placement office.
 Since students enrolled in these programs receive college credit, they’re more likely to take their internship seriously.
 Also, seeing what a college or university is like firsthand can give you insight into the quality of the school’s graduates.

 The last thing you want is a starry-eyed undergrad fumbling around your office, not knowing what to do.
-Before hiring an intern, make sure you’re both clear on what you expect to gain out of the internship.
+Before hiring an intern, please make sure you’re both clear on what you’d like to gain from the internship.

-In addition to interviewing them about their skills and experience, ask specific questions to learn more about how they’ll fit into your company’s culture as well as their work personality.
+In addition to interviewing them about their skills and experience, ask specific questions to learn how they’ll fit into your company’s culture and work personality.
 Determine which workplace tasks can be offloaded to interns and match them to your candidate.
-Make a rubric that thoroughly details what’s expected upon hiring the intern from day one all the way up to their last day.
+Make a rubric thoroughly detailing what’s expected upon hiring the intern from day one to their last day.

 Treat your intern like an employee (to a point).

-In order for your intern to be productive, they need to feel like an integral part of your workplace (rather than just being “extra baggage”).
+For your interns to be productive, they need to feel like an integral part of your workplace (rather than just being “extra baggage”).
 So treat them like you would a new hire.

-Reward your intern with something other than experience.
+You can give your intern something other than experience.

 Whether you believe in paying interns or not, the fact is that financial rewards are a powerful motivator.
-Studies have shown that paid interns are more likely to become full-time, long-term employees.
-So if you want to make it easier to recruit talent in the future, you’d do well to offer perks that attract the best interns.
+Studies have shown that paid interns are likelier to become full-time, long-term employees.
+So, if you want to make it easier to recruit talent in the future, you’d do well to offer perks that attract the best interns.

 Internship programs shouldn’t be taken lightly.
 When you hire an intern the way you’d hire a promising new employee, you can add value to your organization for the short term (during the intern’s stay) and the long term (if you decide to bring them on board for the future).